wavemaker/docs/learn/app-development/custom-widgets/creating-prefabs.md

 ## Update Prefab

 In continuous development scenario, Prefabs may be enhanced to incorporate new functionality.
-In such cases you need to Publish the Prefab, changing the version number. **Updated Prefabs**: By updating the Prefab version while publishing the Prefab will update the version and the latest version will be available across all the projects.
+In such cases you need to Publish the Prefab, changing the version number.

+**Updated Prefabs**: By updating the Prefab version while publishing the Prefab will update the version and the latest version will be available across all the projects.
 When a project using this Prefab is opened,  the developer will be prompted to update the same within the project.
 When you open a project using the Prefab (i.e the Prefab was dragged and dropped onto the canvas) you will see a dialog asking you to update the Prefab You can choose to update or continue with the previous version.
 In case you choose to continue with the previous version, whenever you try to drag and drop the Prefab, you will be prompted to update the same.

 ## Version Mismatches

 Conflicts can arise when different versions of Prefabs are in use.
 Consider the following cases:

-### Case 1
+### Case-1

 - Project P is using Prefab A (ver 1.0).
 - Drag and drop Prefab B which internally uses Prefab A (ver 2.0).